dsuryd/dotNetify/DevApp.ViewModels/Docs/AWSIntegration.md

 #### Troubleshooting Tips

 For troubleshooting, it's recommended to enable debug logging on the client: `dotnetify.debug = true`.
-If the client is successfully connected to the API Gateway, you should see this browser console output:
+If the client is successfully connected to Amazon API Gateway, you should see this browser console output:

 ```
 DotNetifyHub: connecting to <aws-api-websocket-url>
 DotNetifyHub: connected
 ```

-In the case of dotNetify server URL misconfiguration in the API Gateway, you will see this browser console error:
+In the case of dotNetify server URL misconfiguration in Amazon API Gateway, you will see this browser console error:

 ```
 The websocket server couldn't reach the dotNetify server's integration endpoint.